-Sean Vidal Edgerton
+Sean Vidal Edgerton, M.Sc.

 Virologist, Evolutionary and

 Formerly theIllustration.co, Sean Vidal Edgerton has dedicated his studies to natural history, biodiversity, conservation, and visual communication.
-As a Science Illustrator, his work under the Pen & the Pangolin is driven by my passion to blend the worlds of art and science.
+As a Science Illustrator, his work under the Pen & the Pangolin is driven by his passion to blend the worlds of art and science.
 Sean creates art in the service of science and for the purpose of education.
 His portfolio focuses on the beauty of natural history, biodiversity, and organisms poorly understood and in dire need of our conservation efforts.